José Pirela: Minor leagues

+Major leagues

 On September 16, 2014, the Yankees promoted Pirela to the major leagues.
 He made his major league debut on September 22, hitting a triple in his first at bat, and a single later in the game.
 In seven games with the Yankees in 2014, he batted .333 with two triples and three RBIs.
 On September 25, 2014, Pirela's single in the Yankees' last home game of the season against the Baltimore Orioles set up Derek Jeter's walk-off hit in his final at-bat at Yankee Stadium.
 Pirela singled to leftfield and subsequently replaced by pinch-runner Antoan Richardson, who scored the winning run on Jeter's hit.

 Pirela suffered a concussion on March 22, 2015, in a spring training game against the New York Mets while playing center field.
 He ran into the outfield wall while chasing a fly ball.
 On April 2, he was placed on the 7-day disabled list to begin the season due to his concussion, and a week later he was transferred to the 15-day disabled list.
 On June 7, he hit his first major league home run against the Los Angeles Angels.
 He batted .256 with 1 RBI in 18 games before he was optioned to Scranton/Wilkes-Barre on June 10.